researchartifacts2025/SAGA/README.md

 This repository is the full research artifact:

-- 🧠 a faithful **discrete-event simulator** of every algorithm in the paper,
+- 🧠 a faithful implementation of every algorithm in the paper,
 - ⚡ an optional **C++17 / OpenMP / pybind11** acceleration layer
   (up to **1070× speedup** on the hot eviction path),
 - 🔌 **LangChain / AutoGen / CrewAI** adapters,